rutar-academic/template-preprint/README.md

 ```tex
 \title[My Short Title]{My Very Long and Unwieldy Full Title}
 ```
-An `\author` command is also given, which takes three mandatory arguments (name, physical address, email), and an option argument for a short version of your name.
+An `\author` command is also given, which takes three mandatory arguments (name, physical address, email), and an optional argument for a short version of your name.
 For example,
 ```tex
 \author[Rutar]